MY HUSBAND TOLD ME THAT HE WAS GOING FOR A TWO WEEK SEMINAR ABROAD BUT LATER I DISCOVERED THAT HE WAS LIVING WITH MY BEST FRIEND IN THE NEXT STREET

 The two were never shaken by Grace’s presence at the door they instead chased her away and even threatened to throat punch her if she failed to leave.
 Grace drove back home feeling so disappointed and overwhelmed with sadness.
 Even though she felt betrayed, she wasn’t ready to give up on her marriage yet.

-She contacted Doctor Mugwenu through his number +254740637248 and addressed her marriage problem to him.
+She contacted Doctor Mugwenu through his number +254740637248 and addressed her marriage problem with him.
 The Doctor was kind enough to set Makena with an appointment to see him at his herbal shop.

 With his help and expertise in salvaging marriages, he performed a spell to help save Grace’s marriage and keep it intact.
 Two days later, Nathan showed up at Grace’s workplace asking for forgiveness.
 The two immediately made up and agreed to begin a new chapter together.